 Workplace safety and forklift training mean developing processes to eliminate personal injuries in the workplace.
-A well-thought–out safety program includes many components like identifying hazards, evaluating workplace safety policies, and regularly training employees.
+A well-thought–out safety program includes identifying hazards, evaluating workplace safety policies, and regularly training employees.
 If this sounds like standard business practice to you, then you’ll probably be surprised by the results of a 2017 survey about workplace safety.

 - 17 percent of all small business employees surveyed say they never receive workplace safety training